Model WHS Laws

 Person conducting a business or undertaking duties

-The Guide for managing the risk of fatigue at work has practical information on managing fatigue and meeting your WHS duty.
+The model Code of Practice: Managing the risk of fatigue at work has practical information on managing fatigue and meeting your WHS duty.

 Worker duties